sashme/KinesisBLE/README.md

 This repo is a personal fork of [This fantastic work to make a Bluetooth LE version of the Kinesis Advantage](https://github.com/sysdevmike/KinesisBLE).
 This will track the above as closely as possible.
 Main changes include:

 - Restoring the default Kinesis layout in the master branch.
 Checkout my personal branch for my own take on the layout.
-- TODO: Restore bluetooth connection reset keymap
+- Restore bluetooth connection reset keymap
+    - Added disconnect key mapped to Keymap.
+It's not exactly needed that you clear the bonds.
+You can just turn the keyboard on and off and disconnect and it should be discoverable to a new machine.
+I will eventually implement a version where it clears all bonds with a key combo.
 - TODO: Restore program key for power off keymap.

 # Wireless Kinesis Advantage BLE (Bluetooth Low Energy)